mech/Learning-Notes/FrontEnd/JavaScript/React/Redux.md

 ## Selectors - State Transformation

+> Selectors work well with `getState` inside of a thunk

 A caching and memoization strategy.
 Calculation only happen when a change happens in a related part of the state tree.

 * [Choose wisely (a fun introduction to reselect.js)](https://decembersoft.com/posts/redux-hero-part-3-choose-wisely-a-fun-introduction-to-reselect-js/)